Ramone Howell: Club career

 On 23 January 2018, Nashville SC announced the signing of Howell ahead of their inaugural USL campaign.
 On 13 June 2019, Nashville traded Howell to fellow USL side Phoenix Rising FC.
 On 25 June, Howell made his first appearance on loan with FC Tucson, the Rising's reserve team in USL League One, in a 1–0 loss to North Texas SC.

-In 2021, Howell returned to his former club and re-joined Waterhouse.